mitchellalderson/render-rag-chatbot/README.md

 # RAG Chatbot Monorepo

-A production-ready, full-stack Retrieval-Augmented Generation (RAG) chatbot with OpenAI integration.
+A full-stack Retrieval-Augmented Generation (RAG) chatbot example with OpenAI integration.
 Built as an npm workspaces monorepo with TypeScript/Express backend, React/Vite frontend, PostgreSQL with pgvector, and a shared UI component library.

 ## ✨ Features